microsoft/onnxruntime/docs/how-to/float16.md

 ```

 - `model`: The ONNX model to convert.
-- `validate_fn`: A function accepting two lists of numpy arrays (the outputs of the float32 model and the mixed-precision model, respectively) that returns `True` if the results are sufficiently close and false otherwise.
+- `validate_fn`: A function accepting two lists of numpy arrays (the outputs of the float32 model and the mixed-precision model, respectively) that returns `True` if the results are sufficiently close and `False` otherwise.
 Can be used instead of or in addition to `rtol` and `atol`.
 - `rtol`, `atol`: Absolute and relative tolerances used for validation.
 See [numpy.allclose](https://numpy.org/doc/stable/reference/generated/numpy.allclose.html) for more information.
-- `keep_io_types`: Whether model inputs/outputs should also be converted to float16.
+- `keep_io_types`: Whether model inputs/outputs should be left as float32.

 The mixed precision tool works by converting clusters of ops to float16.
 If a cluster fails, it is split in half and both clusters are tried independently.
 A visualization of the cluster sizes is printed as the tool works.